DanielSvub/gonatus/README.md

 	fmt.Println("Woof")
 }
 ```

-## The Lazy Streams
-Lazy streams are implemented for ability of perfomance management during the stream lifetime.
-Data are not loaded until they are needed, which allows to process a large amount of data with constant space complexity.

-For more information, check `streams/README.md`.

 ## Reinvented File System
 Due to limitations of traditional file systems (max path legth, max name size, unicode problems, reserved characters, inode count, ...), we redefined the the architecture of a file system.
 The term "directory" does not exist, all records in the FS are called files.
 Each file may have content, topology (child records) or both (so files can also behave as directories).
 This way we can extract archives into the original file topology.